Contact Us

 – Game is a facilitator for maths

-In Huili School Hangzhou, we adopt a differentiated teaching method that is pupil-centred and question-oriented.
+In Hiba Academy Hangzhou, we adopt a differentiated teaching method that is pupil-centred and question-oriented.
 Our maths learning contains the learning of fundamental maths, experiential maths and maths in two languages:

 • Fundamental maths: Everything included in the compulsory education curriculum was covered in our fundamental maths.